MArhamAA1422/b6-learning/react/basics.md

 - Provides the same interface as native events (event.target, event.preventDefault(), etc.).

+- If you need to use an event that is not included in this list, you can use the React.SyntheticEvent type, which is the base type for all events.

 - React does this to:

    - Ensure consistent behavior across browsers.